-In conjunction with the pursuit of our organization-wide priorities, ECHSG regularly seeks input regarding the following priorities that have influenced our LCAP goals: (1) Planning for Critical Thinking; (2) Confronting Anti-Blackness and Racism; (3) Providing resources that support the tenet, "Every Child Is a Blessing"; (4) Aligning systems for effective and equitable learning; and (5) Wellness and engagement.
+In conjunction with the pursuit of our organization-wide priorities, ECHSG regularly seeks input regarding the following priorities that have influenced our LCAP goals: (1) Planning for Critical Thinking; (2) Providing resources that support the tenet, "Every Child Is a Blessing"; (3) Aligning systems for effective and equitable learning; and (4) Wellness and engagement.

 Planning for Critical Thinking (PCT) is both mission-aligned and supportive of teaching planning.
 To align best practices, constructive feedback from teachers helped site leaders evaluate what parts of PCT impacted student learning the most and various ways student-facing tasks could improve academic outcomes.
+Specifically, through the PCT process, teachers intentionally designed lessons that foster independent, rigorous thinking that correlates to end-of-unit assessments.
+In addition to collaborative unit planning and identifying standards-based goals, student data is regularly analyzed to anticipate learning needs.
+During protected planning time and collaborative department meetings, teachers create experiences that promote peer interaction, critical thinking, and multiple ways for students to demonstrate their understanding.
+ECS provides consistent support through instructional coaching, classroom observations, and designated collaboration time.